Grand jury indicts Missouri governor who admitted affair

 “Gov. Greitens has to go,” Nasheed said.
 “Missourians thought they voted for a person of character and integrity, and instead they got a liar and alleged criminal.”

+In 2015, the woman told her husband, who was secretly taping the conversation, that Greitens took the compromising photo of her at his home and threatened to use it as blackmail if she spoke about the affair.

+The penalty for first-degree invasion of privacy in Missouri is a sentence of up to four years behind bars.

-Greitens is due in court for his first hearing on March 16, before Circuit Judge Rex Burlison.
+Greitens was taken into custody in St. Louis and released on his own recognizance.
+He is due in court for his first hearing on March 16, before Circuit Judge Rex Burlison.

-Greitens will be allowed to travel.
-He is scheduled to be in Washington this weekend for a meeting of the nation’s governors.
-It wasn’t immediately clear if he would still go.

 The indictment came about a month before the statute of limitations would have run out.
 The statute of limitations for invasion of privacy in Missouri is three years.

-Despite the party’s strengthened clout in Jefferson City, there have been frequent clashes between lawmakers and Greitens, who compared them to third-graders and labeled them “career politicians.”

-He has also faced criticism from some educators and And Greitens’ was investigated by for his use of a secretive app that deletes messages.
+Greitens, the 43-year-old father of two young boys, came into office as a political outsider, a brash Rhodes Scholar and Navy SEAL officer who was wounded in Iraq, emerging as the winner in a crowded and expensive GOP primary.

-A former boxer and martial arts expert, Greitens portrayed himself as a maverick during the campaign.
-He responded to a Democratic attack ad with one of his own in which he fired more than 100 rounds from a machine gun as an announcer declared he’d bring out “the big guns” to fight Democratic policies championed by then-President Barack Obama.
+A former boxer and martial arts expert, he has embraced the role of maverick.
+He responded to a Democratic attack ad in the fall of 2016 with one of his own in which he fired more than 100 rounds from a machine gun as an announcer declared he’d bring out “the big guns” to fight Democratic policies championed by then-President Barack Obama.

-He joined the Navy in 2001 and as a SEAL officer was wounded in Iraq six years later.
-He also served as a White House fellow, founded a nonprofit organization for veterans and authored a best-selling book.
+Greitens surprised many experts by defeating Democratic Attorney General Chris Koster in the November 2016 election.
+Some saw him as a rising Republican star with potential presidential aspirations.

+But governing hasn’t always been easy, even though Republicans now control both houses as well as the governor’s mansion.
+Greitens and GOP lawmakers have often clashed, with him comparing some to third-graders and labeling them “career politicians.”

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)